f0rk/locald/README.md

 For help, run `locald --help`.

+`locald server-start`: start the locald daemon.

+`locald server-stop`: stop the locald daemon.

 `locald start <service>`: start the named service, and any dependencies.

 `locald stop <service>`: stop the named service. only stops the named service, not any services it depends on.

+`locald restart <service>`: restart the named service. will stop only the named service and start all dependencies.

-`locald status`: show known services and their status.
+`locald status ALL`: show known services and their status.

 To stop all services, it is simplest to stop the server itself: `locald server-stop`.
 This will stop all child processes of the server.